 She strives for strong images with attractive composition and depth.
 She wants her images to contain a sense of interruption.
 Each image should freeze the subject’s energy, capturing the moment at precisely the right millisecond.
 Her images embody the atmosphere of what’s gone before, and ignite an interest in what’s about to happen.

-She has embraced digital photography wholeheartedly and is thrilled with the quality of her top pro cameras which also record broadcast quality video.
-Product photography is carried out in her large photographic studio.
+She is thrilled with the quality of her top pro digital cameras which also record broadcast quality video.
+Product and portrait photography is carried out in her large photographic studio in Edinburgh.

 In 2011, Anna Henly was appointed one of the Project Photographers on the £1.4bn Queensferry Crossing construction programme working for FCBC, the international consortium responsible for the design and construction of this major new road bridge across the Firth of Forth.
 She is an invaluable member of the team, capturing not only all of the construction processes and significant milestones along the way, but also many hundreds of portrait photographs of the men and women proud to be building this magnificent new bridge.
 Her eye for detail and the interesting angle is second to none.
 Her photographs, all of a superb quality and taken on every part of the project from below sea-level to 200m above, are used in a number of ways on the Project including newsletters and websites.
 In due course, they will provide the all-important visual content of a book celebrating the life and times of the Project.

 Anna is not only a hugely talented photographer, she is also a delight to work with.
 She gets the very best out of her subjects when shooting portraits in particular, by putting people very much at their ease.
 Her recognition with multiple photographic awards speaks for itself.